 “We like the fact that we are taken care of, where everything is done,” Bonnie says.
 Traveling on their own, she recalls, was fun, but not the most relaxing way to go, “You have to know some of the language and tote your own luggage around.
 In some of the train stations, that’s not the easiest thing to do.”
 Bob adds, “We also enjoy having the historical background of the areas we’re going through as we’re driving along on the coach.
 And the Travel Directors are extremely knowledgeable, very warm, and helpful.”

-Meeting new people – from fellow travelers to their Tour Directors – is another draw for the Bungers.
-“Seems like on every tour, we pick up with one other couple and chum with them,” Bonnie says.
-“But one of the things we decided when we first started traveling is that we’d prefer to start the tour without knowing anyone as that way we get to know everybody in the group.”
+Meeting new people is an added draw for the Bungers.
+“Seems like, on every tour, we pick up with one other couple and chum with them,” Bonnie says.
+“But one of the things we decided when we first started traveling is that we’d prefer to start the trip without knowing anyone as that way we get to know everybody in the group.”